'Good Beads, Doing Good!'

 Here are a few more of the charitable donations we have made;

+In 2020 we raised over £700 form the NHS Charities Covid19 Appeal.
 In 2019 we raised £250 for Jimmy’s Cambridge – Jimmy’s support the homeless community with meals, rough sleepers packs and a safe place to stay.
 We also raised £200 for Nakuru Children’s Project in Kenya which was used to purchase school uniforms for children who would otherwise be unable to attend school.
 We donated £100 to a local village group in order that a new play group could be established and raised money for the British Legion Poppy Appeal through the sale of our kits and patterns.